wooseokyi/PowerApps-Samples/ai-builder/starter-kit/customer-satisfaction/README.md

 You should see something like this with no errors.
 You can minimize but *do not close this window* until the import completes.

-   > [!IMPORTANT] Do not close this window while the import is running!
+   > **Important:** Do not close this window while the import is running!
 It will take approximately five (5) hours to complete.
 If you close the window before the import completes, you will need to restart the import starting at step 1.

 ## Configure and run dataflows